 The new pilot season always arrives with a sense of intrigue and pull.
-I seem powerless under the sway of new stories to be discovered.
+I seem powerless under the sway of new stories to discover.
 The past winter pilot season– which is a “midseason” premiere, was no different.
 Fox’s modern spin on Frankenstein was something of a curiosity for a few reasons.
 The greatest of which involved seeing a favorite actor in another starring role.

 Otto Goodwin (Adhir Kalyan) is not normal.
-He has a brilliant mind and a tech company he built all on his own to prove that, but socially he doesn’t live a full life.
+He has a brilliant mind and a tech company he builds all on his own to prove that, but socially he doesn’t live a full life.
 This is why the cancer diagnosis of his sister, Mary (Dilshad Vadsaria) is a crucial blow to Otto.
-He’s since become obsessed with finding her a cure, a cure that might involve specific donor gene sequencing.
+He’s becomes obsessed with finding her a cure, a cure that might involve specific donor gene sequencing.
 Otto finds this in Ray Pritchard, and without his sister’s permission, he begins the process of bringing Ray back.
 Once his sequencing is complete, Ray (Robert Kazinsky) returns… only he’s nothing like the man he once was.

 Though there is a placement of mystery in the story, I do like the quieter urgency placed on human nature and what it might mean for someone to be gifted a second chance.
 It’s true this is more of a supernatural notion even still the script raised some interesting questions and queries.
 The theories it starts to tease are intriguing also which means for now, this is a series I can easily see myself becoming addicted to.

 Content: Ray is a womanizer who has a prostitute leaving his place [as an elderly man] when his son visits; later, as his younger self, he again meets up with the same woman.
 We see her drop a towel, inviting Ray into her room.
 There is a party scene and social drinking.
 Some minor commonplace profanity is present.
-The show is rated TV14.
+The show is TV14.